UMWEDU/umw-study-sync/_areas of study/actuarial-science.md

 wpcf-internships: |
   The<a href="http://cas.umw.edu/math/student-opportunities/summer-internships/"> Department of Mathematics</a>, which hosts UMW's minor program in actuarial science, offers internships at the Naval Surface Warfare Center in Dahlgren, Geico Insurance, and others.
 wpcf-honors: 'Founded in 1982, the UMW chapter of the <a href="http://pme-math.org">Pi Mu Epsilon (PME)</a> honorary national mathematics society, promotes scholarly activities in math.
 The Mary Washington chapter inducts new members each April.'
-wpcf-major-requirements: >
-  This is a test.
-Please disregard this.
-Thank you.
 wpcf-minor-requirements: >
   UMW’s minor in actuarial science requires 21 to 22 credits, including